JazzyWagdaddy/HybridCloudBootCamp/Hybrid Identity Hands-On Lab.md

 5. On the Azure AD sign-in configuration screen, select the checkbox for **Continue without any verified domains** and click **Next**.
     * Since this is a temporary lab environment we are not going use a validated custom domain.
 6. On the Ready to Configure screen click **Install**.
 7. It may take 5-10 minutes for Azure AD Connect to complete installation.
-Click **Exit** when complete.
+Read the **Confiuration Complete** screen and then click **Exit**.
+8. Minimize your RDP window.

 ### Validate Synchronization
 1. Switch to the Azure portal and examine your Azure AD Directory by clicking on the directory and choosing All users.
+You may need to switch directories from the Default Directory to your newly created directory.
-Note that you should see accounts sourced from Active Directory that have synchronized to Azure Active Directory (e.g. On Prem).
-You may need to switch directories to point to the right directory.
+2. Note that you should see accounts sourced from Active Directory that have synchronized to Azure Active Directory (e.g. On Prem).

+### Congratulations!
+Your are now synchronizing Active Directory to Azure Active Directory!!